-There are many ICT tools that can be implemented successfully in a learning environment.
+There are many ICT tools in early childhood that can be implemented successfully in a learning environment.
 Learning environments in early childhood can now be indoor and outdoor, so these tools can have quite an extensive range.
 The use of ICT tools in education can benefit young children in many ways.

 However, it is important to remember that there are many meaningful ICT resources out there.